How to Transfer a Car Title in Illinois

 Step 9: Wait for your title to arrive.

-It usually takes about six weeks to receive your new title by mail.
+By mail, it usually takes about six weeks to receive your new title.
 If it has been more than six weeks since you last saw your pink slip, call your local SOS office to inquire about locating your title or acquiring a copy.

 Lost Your Birth Certificate?
-Request A Replacement Online
+Request A New One Online

 Instant Vital Records offers a birth certificate replacement service you can use from the comfort of your home.
-Enter your information and our software will automatically complete the required forms for your state.
-We print and mail your forms along with required payments to your state health department.
 You can trust that we take your personal information privacy and security seriously with HIPAA compliant data storage and data encryption.
-To get started, simply click here to begin your application.
-Your replacement documents will arrive by mail to your home within a few weeks.
+To get started simply click here to begin your application.

 About The Author